-A Microsoft Word version (not PDF) of the Psychotherapy Written Case must be submitted via email to cases@ranzcp.org.
-It is the trainee's responsibility to ensure files are correctly saved to the disc.
-Applications without correctly saved files will be considered incomplete and will not be accepted.
+A Microsoft Word version of the Psychotherapy Written Case must be submitted via email to cases@ranzcp.org.

 - The word count stated by the trainee on the Psychotherapy Written Case Submission Form will be verified. - The case report should be saved as one file, not as separate files (cover page, table of contents, case, and references). - The file must be labelled with the trainee's name, case and date of submission.